fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Don't code with nano, Notepad or Gedit.
 NetBeans isn't very good for web development either.
 It is also rather heavy in comparison to [Visual Studio Code](https://code.visualstudio.com/).

 Also, install [Node.js](https://nodejs.org/en/).
-The material is being updated to Node version v22.
-Parts 0-6 and 8 are made using Node version 22, part 10 using version 20.11.0, and the remaining parts using version 18.13.0.
-Always use at least as recent a Node version.
+Use at least asthe version 24.
 Installation instructions can be found on the [Node.js website](https://nodejs.org/en/download/package-manager/).

 Node package manager [npm](https://www.npmjs.com/get-npm) will be automatically installed with Node.js.
 We will be actively using npm throughout the course.
 Node also comes with [npx](https://www.npmjs.com/package/npx), which we'll need a few times.